Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 name: value;
 ```

-You need to have the semicolor before starting a new property!
-Missing the semicolon is probably the most common CSS synatx error ever!
+You need to have the semicolon before starting a new property!
+Missing the semicolon is probably the most common CSS syntax error ever!

 ```CSS
 name: value;